Lithostratigraphy: Types of lithostratigraphic units

 The principles of lithostratigraphy were first established by the Danish naturalist, Nicolas Steno, in his 1669 Dissertationis prodromus.
 A lithostratigraphic unit conforms to the law of superposition, which in its modern form states that in any succession of strata, not disturbed or overturned since deposition, younger rocks lies above older rocks.
 The principle of lateral continuity states that a set of bed extends and can be traceable over a large area.

-Lithostratigraphic units are recognized and defined on the basis of observable physical rock characteristics (lithology).
+Lithostratigraphic units are recognized and defined on the basis of observable physical rock characteristics.
 The lithology of a unit includes characteristics such as chemical and mineralogical composition, texture, color, primary depositional structures, fossils regarded as rock-forming particles, or other organic materials such as coal or kerogen.
 The taxonomy of fossils is not a valid lithological basis for defining a lithostratigraphic unit.
 The descriptions of strata based on physical appearance define facies.

 The formal description of a lithostratigraphic unit includes a stratotype which is usually a type section.
 A type section is ideally a good exposure of the unit that shows its entire thickness.
 If the unit is nowhere entirely exposed, or if it shows considerably lateral variation, additional reference sections may be defined.
 Long-established lithostratigraphic units dating to before the modern codification of stratigraphy, or which lack tabular form (such as volcanic domes), may substitute a type locality for a type section as their stratotype.
 The geologist defining the unit is expected to describe the stratotype in sufficient detail that other geologists can unequivocally recognize the unit.

 Lithosome: Masses of rock of essentially uniform character and having interchanging relationships with adjacent masses of different lithology. e.g.: shale lithosome, limestone lithosome.

 The fundamental Lithostratigraphic unit is the formation.
 A formation is a lithologically distinctive stratigraphic unit that is large enough to be mappable and traceable.
 Formations may be subdivided into members and beds and aggregated with other formations into groups and supergroups.